xoolive/traffic/docs/scenarios/windfield.rst

         )

 The following is a basic rendering delegated to ipyleaflet library.
-The example below is wind averaged between -1°W and 12°E and between 48°N and 54°N, from FL200 and above on June 13rd 2017.

 .. code:: python